mz2/simple-configurator/README.md

  * By default expects to find configuration files by default under ./config under the current working directory (referred to below as *configDir*).
  * Allows *configDir* to be set to an other value than ./config.
  * Allows defining the environment with the environment variable APP_ENV.
- * By default expects to be running in the environment 'development' (as if run with environment variable APP_ENV='develoment').
+ * By default expects to be running in the environment 'development' (as if run with environment variable APP_ENV='development').
  * Expects the global configuration file at *configDir*/config-global.json
  * Expects the environment specific configuration file at *configDir*/config-$APP_ENV where $APP_ENV is the environment variable naming the current environment.
  * Checks that the same top-level configuration key is not defined in both the global and the environment specific config files.